 v.
 All the representative points are located by taking the staff readings, bearings and the vertical angle.

 vi.
 After this, the foresight and bearings are noted at the second station.
-Vertical angle and the staff reading are also noted.
+Vertical angle and the staff readings are also noted.

 vii.
 The instrument is then shifted to the second station then centring and